TryGhost/Ghost/koenig/koenig-lexical/README.md

 we can move them to js file.
 If it is a problem in the future, we can add our implementation of the loader or add an extension to all imports in the project.

+## Deployment

+To deploy the changes made in Koenig Lexical and integrate them into Ghost, follow these steps:

+1. Run `yarn ship` in the top-level Koenig monorepo.
+This command will update the editor used on Ghost by fetching the latest version from jsdelivr.

+2. Bump the version of `@tryghost/kg-default-nodes` in the Ghost repository.
+This step is necessary for rendering to work correctly with newly added or updated nodes.
+Failure to perform this step may result in issues when saving posts on Ghost that use the new cards.

+3. Run `/main` in Slack and wait for the new version to build to test on staging.

 ### Editor integration